aridjayarecipes/cutesrecipes.web.app/content/post/1799-how-to-prepare-favorite-carrot-mini-muffins.md

 ##### Instructions to make Carrot Mini Muffins:

-1. Preheat oven to 350 degrees. - Lightly grease your mini muffin pan with butter &amp; a dusting of flour
+1. Preheat oven to 350 degrees. - Lightly grease your mini muffin pan with butter & a dusting of flour
 1. Over a low flame melt the coconut oil using a small saucepan.
 Beat eggs, in a large mixing bowl, with a hand mixer until frothy.
-1. Add in sugar, melted coconut oil &amp; vanilla.
-Beat until blended.  -  - Add in shredded carrots, salt, flour, baking powder &amp; cinnamon and combine ingredients well with the hand mixer.  -  - NOTE: the carrots will not all breakdown.
+1. Add in sugar, melted coconut oil & vanilla.
+Beat until blended.  -  - Add in shredded carrots, salt, flour, baking powder & cinnamon and combine ingredients well with the hand mixer.  -  - NOTE: the carrots will not all breakdown.
 If you prefer the carrots well-blended, then chop them in advance of blending.
 1. Spoon your mixture into your muffin pan and place in the oven.
 Bake 45-55 minutes.  -  - After the muffins have baked for 45 minutes use a toothpick to test them.
 When the toothpick comes out dry – the muffins are done!